asavagar/companies_house_data_analysis/README.md

 Before and after the lockdown is implemented, the daily median goes from 2,664 to 2,070 incorporations per day.
 This is a fall in business creation of 22%.
 This is much less than comparable figures for the US.

 John Haltiwanger (US Census Bureau) shows a 42% decline in new business applications in the US for the week ending March 28 relative to the same week in 2019 (available [here](http://econweb.umd.edu/~haltiwan/first_look.pdf)).
 They use [BFS data](https://www.census.gov/data/experimental-data-products/weekly-business-formation-statistics.html), which allows them to focus on _business applications with planned wages_.
 This is an important distinction because it identifies "genuine" firms as opposed to entities created for accountancy purposes such as tax and restructuring reasons.
-Our data does not provide this distinction so we focus on all business incorporations regardless of their intended purpose.
+Our data does not provide this distinction.
+We focus on all business incorporations regardless of their intended purpose.

 ## Data
 The full data file in `.csv` format can be found here: [http://download.companieshouse.gov.uk/en_output.html](http://download.companieshouse.gov.uk/en_output.html).